 For more details, please visit the RTA website.

-33. What is the procedure to install an electric vehicle charging station?
+35. What is the procedure to install an electric vehicle charging station??

 For more information on the procedure and the steps to be taken, please contact customer care centre on 04-601 9999, or email: firstname.lastname@example.org, and the technical team will review your application and take the necessary steps.